lostisland/faraday/docs/middleware/request/json.md

 top_link: ./list
 ---

-The `Json Request` middleware converts a `Faraday::Request#body` hash of key/value pairs into a json request body.
+The `Json Request` middleware converts a `Faraday::Request#body` hash of key/value pairs into a JSON request body.
-The middleware also automatically sets the `Content-Type` header to `application/json`, processes only requests with matching Content-type or those without a type and doesn't try to encode bodies that already are in string form.
+The middleware also automatically sets the `Content-Type` header to `application/json`, processes only requests with matching Content-Type or those without a type and doesn't try to encode bodies that already are in string form.

 ### Example Usage